I'll Be Home for Christmas (1998 film): Plot

 Meanwhile, Allie and Eddie grow closer.
 Allie convinces Eddie to stay the night at a novelty hotel in a Bavarian village, the Edelbruck in Amana, Iowa.
 They are caught on TV underneath a sprig of mistletoe.
 Jake sees them kiss while he's waiting at the bus station in Nebraska and develops a scheme to convince the bus driver to drop him off at the Bavarian village.
 Allie explains the misunderstanding to Jake and they make up, until Jake mentions his deal with his father.
 Upset that Jake cares more about the car than about her, Allie storms out and takes Jake's seat on the bus.

 Jake hitches a ride with Eddie until the latter is suddenly driven by jealousy and decides to throw Jake out of his car near a Wisconsin town.
-Reaching the town, Jake decides to enter a Santa Claus race for a chance to win the $1,000 prize to buy an airline ticket to New York.
-Eddie is arrested after insulting (and possibly doing more to) two police officers dressed as Christmas trees patrolling the race.
-While registering for the race, Jake meets a friendly local named Jeff Wilson, whom he barely beats in the race.
-But en route to the airport, the taxi driver informs Jake that Jeff is actually the mayor of the town; he usually wins the race every year and uses the prize money to buy food for the impoverished.
-Jake feels bad and gives the money to the Mayor.
+Jake decides to enter a Santa Claus 5K run and use the prize money to buy an airline ticket to New York.
+Jake wins the race, but when he learns that the town's mayor has a yearly tradition of using the prize money to buy food for the impoverished, he donates the money instead.
+Meanwhile, Eddie is arrested after insulting two local police officers and his car is towed.

-Jake talks to his sister, who arranges for an airline ticket for him from Madison, Wisconsin.
-A staff for his intended airline doesn't allow Jake board because he has no photographic identification, so he stows away in a dog kennel on a cargo aircraft with a large dog named Ringo.
-From the airport he hides on a train, tries to hitch a ride in a car, then steals a one-horse open sleigh from the local parade.
-When he reaches his street, he apologizes to Allie and they make up.
-Jake rides the sleigh home, arrives at 5:59 PM, and intentionally waits until 6:00 PM to go inside so he isn't in time to get the Porsche.
-When his father offers it to him anyway, he refuses.
-He also finally accepts his stepmother.
+Jake's sister Tracey uses her savings to buy Jake a ticket home, but, prohibited from flying without photo identification, stows away in a dog kennel on a cargo aircraft.
+Jake steals a one-horse open sleigh from the local parade and rides to Allie's house to make up with her.
+They arrive at Jake's house at 5:59, and he intentionally waits until he is too late to get the Porsche.
+When his father offers it to him anyway, he refuses, but looks forward to spending the next several holidays at home fixing it up with his father, and he finally accepts his stepmother.
 The Wilkinsons and Allie get into the sleigh just as the parade arrives and join the procession.